 Gorillas must eat a lot of meat to fuel such size and strength, right?
 Surprisingly, gorillas are primarily herbivores.
 There is some variation in diet amongst the different gorilla subspecies, but their diets typically include foliage, fruit, and other plant material.
 The leaves and foliage that gorillas rely on are low in nutrients, so they must eat a large volume to meet their needs.
 Eastern and western lowland gorillas also occasionally eat ants and termites.

 The Most Weight Ever Lifted by a Gorilla

 So, how strong is a gorilla?
 According to the Guinness World Records, the most weight a gorilla is on record lifting is 1,800 pounds!
-Some hypotheses have suggested that gorillas can lift up to 10 times their bodyweight.
-To put that into perspective, the average American male can lift 0.87 time his bodyweight.
+Some hypotheses have suggested that gorillas can lift up to 10 times their body weight.
+To put that into perspective, the average American male can lift 0.87 times his body weight.